We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Durability and Manufacturing

 With both Le Creuset and Staub, you’re getting an extremely durable, incredibly long-lasting piece of cookware.
 It’s one of the reasons we recommend investing in heritage-brand enameled cast iron.
 Both Le Creuset and Staub have their own production factories (unlike other manufacturers that outsource this) and maintain strict standards.
-As we said in our review: "The engineers at the Staub foundry, for example, adjust the moisture of the sand in the molds that form their Dutch ovens daily based on the air's humidity.
-At Le Creuset's factory in Fresnoy-le-Grand, about two hours north of Paris, 15 employees inspect every pot before it ships out."
+At the Le Creuset factory, employees inspect every pot before it goes out.
+At Staub's, the sand that makes up their Dutch ovens has its moisture adjusted daily based on humidity levels.

 Pot and Lid Design Differences